 by William Shakespeare / 2017, Pop-up Globe, Auckland, NZ and Melbourne, Australia / Directed by Ben Naylor / Associate direction & movement by Megan Adams / Costume design by Chantelle Gerrard / Music by Paul McLaney / Fight direction by Alexander Holloway

-In our work for the Queens Company at PUG, making this production in rep with Much Ado About Nothing, director Miriama McDowell, costume designer Chantelle Gerrard and I explored an aesthetic which, in the postmodern spirit of the theatre itself, clashed the period with the modern.
+In our work for the Queens Company at Pop-up Globe, making this production in rep with Much Ado About Nothing, Much Ado‘s director Miriama McDowell, costume designer Chantelle Gerrard and I explored an aesthetic which, in the postmodern spirit of the theatre itself, clashed the period with the contemporary, and European with Pacific.
 We aimed to create a pair of complementary productions which Shakespeare and his company would have understood visually, but which also felt entirely at home in the southern hemisphere in the third millennium.
-Miriama’s joyous, exquisite production of Much Ado, reframed Messina as a Pacific island, and in so doing discovered an authentically Pacific Shakespearean style, with singing and movement traditions of waiata and siva, and costumed in white, off-white and floral colours.
+Miriama’s joyous, exquisite production of Much Ado reframed Messina as a Pacific island, and in so doing discovered an authentically Pacific Shakespearean style, with singing and movement traditions of waiata and siva, and costumed in white, off-white and floral colours.

 Othello, too, is a play set on an island, in a storm.
 Associate director and choreographer Megan Adams and I worked extensively with imagery of ships and sea to bring the globe to Pop-up Globe.
 Our company was itself global: Aotearoa, Samoa, England, Scotland, Norway, Germany, the United States and Turkey met in the persons of the company.
 Megan’s movement direction combined Pacific social custom with Renaissance formalities, the devil-may-care culture of the ANZACS (replete with an offensive WW1 song) and the martial physicality of the All-Blacks (in the physicalisations of hungi, haka and karakia).
 The Southlander (Te Kohe Tuhaka as Othello) encountered the Norseman (Haakon Smestad as Iago); English feist (Jasmine Blackborow as Desdemona) was stoked by Maori fire (Roimata Fox as Emilia).